CKalitin/ckalitin.github.io/_posts/2025-12-26-falcon-9-cadence.md

 As discussed above, the primary limitation to launch cadence is launch site turnaround time.
 However, analyzing booster turnaround times can provide us some insight into how many boosters SpaceX required to maintain a given launch cadence.

-SpaceX's fastest turnaround time for a Falcon 9 booster was 9 days with B1088 from SLC-4E between a March 12 2025 Launch of the SPHEREx NASA missing and a March 21 2025 Starshield launch.
+SpaceX's fastest turnaround time for a Falcon 9 booster was 9 days.
+Booster B1088 launched from SLC-4E on March 12 2025 carrying NASA's SPHEREx mission, and launched again on March 21 2025 carrying Starshield sateliltes.

 Average booster turnaround time follows a similar trend as launch site turnaround time, with only minor improvements over the past few years.
 The average booster turnaround time for the last 50 launches is currently 50 days.